hoche/libjpiedm/JPI_Logfile_Format.md

 ### Data records

-#### New format

-The data records represent measurements of up to 128 different values.
+The data records represent measurements of up to either 48 different values (old format) or 128 different values (new format).

 The specific values which are updated by a particular data record can be represented as a bitmap of all possible values.
 The bits that are 1's indicate which values the data record has data.

-The values in the 128-bit bitmap are as follows:
+The bits in the bitmap represent the following measurements:

 *'-' means unknown and not set in the datafiles I looked at*